Microphone not working on laptop

 • Choose Levels.

-• To unmute, click the microphone icon if it has a red circle that has been crossed out next to it.
+• To unmute, click the microphone icon if it has a red circle crossed out next to it.

 • Slide the microphone level and boost sliders to the full position and see if that helps if they are set in this menu at low levels.

 Ensure that the default microphone is the proper one.
-Windows can have the wrong microphone set as the default if you have previously used another microphone or if you have a headset connected.
+Windows can have the wrong microphone set as the default if you have previously used another microphone or have a headset connected.

 A snapshot of Windows' built-in microphone.